marceloclubhouse/dwayne/README.md

 # dwayne
 ### A less-than-perfect alternative to Groovy and Rhythm
 Dwayne is a Discord music bot backend.
-He can be linked to a Discord Bot and stream YouTube music live inside a voice channel.
-He can
+He can be linked to a Discord Bot API and stream YouTube music live inside a voice channel.
+He can also queue songs and play them sequentially.

-* Stream music off of YouTube in Discord
-* Queue songs and automatically play them one after the other
+To use Dwayne, you need to link him to an existing Discord bot via token, then run him in Python.

 ## Requirements
 * Git